 Is it indeed easy to shrink D: and expand C: drive? lol

 You can only extend a drive by shrinking other partitions on the same disk, no partitioning software has the ablity to resize partitions between two physical hard disks.

-In conclusion, you just need to drag and drop on the disk map to shrink drive D: and get some free Unallocated space, and then extend C: drive with this space.
+In conclusion, you just need to drag and drop on the disk map to shrink drive D: and get some free Unallocated space, and then extend C: drive with this free space.
 No need to format, reinstall or doing anything else.
-It is amazing if you close the open files in the partitions you want to shrink and extend before running this program, you can change partition size in Windows without server offline.
+It is amazing if you close the open files in the partitions you want to shrink and extend before running this program, you can change partition size in Windows without reboot.

-Pay attention to data security
+Pay attention to data safety